 Why would you risk your children’s health conditions through exposure to second-hand smoke?

-Related: Choose Your Loved Ones Over Cigarettes
+Related: Quit Smoking For Your Loved Ones

 You might think “well, I just won’t smoke when my children are home, then.”
 Unfortunately, even if you can fight the urge to smoke at home, you are still putting them at risk of third-hand smoke.
 Third-hand smoke is residual nicotine and other toxic chemicals that settle on surfaces such as clothes, sofas, curtains, carpets, walls and floors.
 Third-hand smoke builds up over time and cannot be cleared by airing out rooms, opening windows or turning on the air-conditioner.